Check these 5 common mistakes. Analyse them and read for how to avoid them.

 What do you think?
 Which one is better and more appealing, the first one or second one?
 Indeed, the answer is second one.

 So, make sure to keep your layout & design as simple and as clear as possible.
 Do not ever forget that your prospective customers read lots of data sheet to find the right product.
 And, approximately, you have only 30 seconds to impress them.
-Therefore, I am suggesting you to emphasize more on the crucial points and put them into the data sheet template, to effectively present your product.
+Therefore, I am suggesting you to emphasize more on the crucial points and put them into the data sheet to build strong bridge with your customers.

 2. Too Much Design — Overly Designed